 A full driver licence held for a minimum of 12 months is enough.
 If your licence is not in English, you will need to provide an International Driving Permit (IDP) as well.

-Chinatown - Sydney lies on the southern side of Sydney's CBD primarily within Haymarket in between Central Station and Darling Harbour.
-Some of the area's highlights are its wide variety of affordable yet great tasting Asian food, boutique shops, bilingual street signs, the Chinese Garden of Friendship, the Gold Water Mouth, Market City, flea market and souvenir shops.
+Chinatown lies on the southern side of Sydney's CBD in Haymarket between Central Station and Darling Harbour.
+Some of the area's highlights are its wide variety of affordable Asian food, boutique shops, bilingual street signs, the Chinese Garden of Friendship, the Gold Water Mouth, Market City, flea markets and souvenir shops.

 Luna Park Sydney is a popular theme park with a history dating back to 1935 located at Milsons Point, Sydney.
 The park has a wide range of rides for people of all ages.
 Its current rides include Wild Mouse, Hair Raiser, Ferris Wheel, Rotor, Mystery Manor, Spider, Magic Castle, Dodgem City and more.